sidglas/lift/README.md

 # Lifting State Up
-## Replacement of sample replacing classes by function/hook on reactjs.org docs/sample about lifting
+## Replacement of sample classes by function/hook on reactjs.org lifting docs/sample

 [React Docs] (https://reactjs.org/docs/lifting-state-up.html#gatsby-focus-wrapper) using functions and hooks instead of the use of Classes.